 Are you ready to send SMS within your target countries?

-The ability to send SMS via the Omnichannel API is restricted to accounts that have SMS pay as you go enabled, so please contact us if you want this enabled.
+The ability to send SMS through the Omnichannel API is restricted to accounts that have SMS pay as you go enabled, so you must contact us if you need this enabled.

-An SMS originator (the number of name you send SMS from) is required to receive inbound SMS or to give your application a recognizable identity to your customers.
-You can send using our Localizer & Stitching without the need for an originator, but your pool numbers will change, so making recognizing your communications more difficult for the customer.
+An SMS originator (the number or name you send SMS from) is required to receive inbound SMS, or to give your application a recognisable identity to your customers.
+You can send using our Localiser & Stitching without the need for an originator, but your pool numbers can change, making recognising your communications more difficult for the customer.

 You can send SMS from the following types of originator:

 |A mobile number in international format.
 These can be rented for your desired country from us.